mmikowski/hi_score/README.md

   xhi build && google-chrome build/latest/dist/ex0*.html
 ```

-The `xhi build` command will install vendor assets; manage, setup, and patch vendor files for development; configure and start an HTTP server; Lint code with JSLint and other checkes, check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with a unique build number.
+The `xhi build` command will install vendor assets; manage, setup, and patch vendor files for development; configure and start an HTTP server; Lint code with ESLint and other checkes, check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with a unique build number.
 If it is successful, Chrome will open to show you two simple example applications.

 Yes, we know the examples are lame.
 We promise to make them more exciting in the future.